mikhno351/ket-node/README.md

 # ket-node

 A lightweight TypeScript utility for creating and configuring DOM elements with a declarative API.

-`ket-node` helps you build HTML elements by describing their attributes, events, styles, datasets, ARIA attributes, classes, and children in a single object.
+Helps you build HTML elements by describing their attributes, events, styles, datasets, ARIA attributes, classes, and children in a single object.

 ## Features